 In addition to basic health care, the College is committed to promoting the mental health of all students.
-The Counseling Center provides counseling and basic mental health assessment to all currently registered students on an as needed basis.
-The Counseling Center is staffed by a fulltime WV Licensed Professional Counselor.
+The Health and Wellness Center provides counseling and basic mental health assessment to all currently registered students on an as-needed basis.
+The Health and Wellness Center is staffed by a full-time WV Licensed Professional Counselor.
 In addition, the counselor is certified in the areas of chemical and gambling addiction allowing for a wide range of counseling services ranging from the treatment of such issues as depression, anxiety, anger and communication problems to chemical addiction.
 All services are confidential.
 Self-referrals are welcome as are referrals from College staff or parents of registered college students.
-All services, whether assessment or individual/family counseling sessions, are free to registered students.
-The Counseling Center is open Monday through Friday 8:00 a.m. to 4:00 p.m. throughout the year (except during breaks) with evening hours as needed by arrangement.
-The Counseling Center is located on the 2nd floor of the Lilly Gymnasium.
-Easy access is gained from the outside elevator to the right of the main entrance.
-For more extensive mental health treatment, the Counseling Center can facilitate referrals and follow-up with United Summit Center, the local community comprehensive mental health agency, or for medication management through Minnie Hamilton Health System's Glenville Office.
+All services, whether assessment or individual/family counseling sessions are free to registered students.
+The Health and Wellness Center Counselor is open Monday through Friday 8:00 a.m. to 4:00 p.m. throughout the year (except during breaks) with evening hours as needed by arrangement.
+For more extensive mental health treatment, the Health and Wellness Center can facilitate referrals and follow-up with United Summit Center, the local community comprehensive mental health agency, or for medication management through Minnie Hamilton Health System's Glenville Office.
 The counselor can be reached at 304-462-6432 or through Campus Security after hours.